Room and bed extremely comfy , breakfast buffet with lots of choice and egg station to your liking. Staff knowledgeable and friendly.

 Room is tiny but not a complete surprise in Tokyo.
 However, there were several small things that could have been done to make the space more useful such as more clothes hangers, a shelf over clothing rod, and towel hooks in the bath to name a few.

 With a stay at Shinjuku Granbell Hotel in Tokyo (Shinjuku), you'll be within a 5-minute walk of Samurai Museum and Shinjuku Golden Gai.
-Featured amenities include complimentary wired Internet access, dry cleaning/laundry services, and a 24-hour front desk.
+Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and luggage storage.

 Policies vary by room type and provider.